hechong/hupili.github.com/articles/mac-jumpstart.md

    Instead, I love those general principles, which can help people better explore the system.
-   Bearing those principles in mind, one can enjoy the process of discovery.
+   Bearing those principles in mind, one can enjoy the process of discovery himself/herself.

-## Basic Gestures for Touchpad
+## Basic Gestures for Trackpad

 Touch: